Ideal Supply has come a long way since its humble beginnings in the 1920s.

 In the early 1980s, Ideal Supply officially became a third-generation, family-run business.
 John MacDonald’s two sons and his daughter all assumed full-time positions with the company.
 Each of them had learned the business by working in different departments at various locations over the years.
 This front-line experience helped them to understand the needs of both customers and suppliers.

-Today, Tim MacDonald is President & CEO.
-John Jr. is Vice-President of Sales & Marketing and their sister, Joan Waechter, is Vice-President Human Resources.
-As partners in business they work with a professional management team to lead the company.
-As siblings they support each other in the day-to-day business decisions and the future direction of Ideal Supply, confidently defying the dismal statistics associated with third-generation family-run businesses.
+Today, Tim MacDonald is President of Ideal Supply, a subsidiary of Groupe Deschenes Inc. The MacDonald Family sold Ideal Supply to GDI in 2016.
+John Jr. was Vice-President of Sales & Marketing until 2018 and their sister, Joan Waechter, retired in 2017 from her role as Vice-President Human Resources.
+As partners in business they worked with a professional management team to lead the company.
+As siblings they supported each other in the day-to-day business decisions and the strategic direction of Ideal Supply, confidently defying the dismal statistics associated with third-generation family-run businesses.

-John MacDonald Sr. is now retired from Ideal Supply but his legacy of customer service and community service continues.
+John MacDonald Sr.’s legacy of customer service and community service continues.

 “As a company based in smaller and medium-sized communities in Ontario, we’ve been able to grow and evolve into a large player while staying true to our small-town values,” says Tim.
 “We’ve had many opportunities to move into cities but we know our business culture is best suited to these small and medium-sized communities.
-I’m very proud of our values, but I’m also proud of the fact that since 1926 we’ve been able to grow our business and attract great employees and customers – all while remaining independent in an environment where our competitors are consolidating.
+I’m very proud of the culture in our Company, but I’m especially proud of that since 1926 we’ve been able to grow our business and become dominant in many markets.

-Together, three generations of MacDonalds have built a highly successful business in a constantly changing world littered with corporate casualties.
-They enjoy the benefits of being a privately-owned business and they’ve done it as a family.
+Together, three generations of MacDonalds built a highly successful business in a constantly changing world littered with corporate casualties.
+They enjoyed the benefits of being a privately-owned business and they did it as a family.